jkrishnanjanappa/opencgx-renesas-4.14-2.4/README.md

 poky/oe-init-build-env script.

 From that point, the project should work like any other yocto based build system.
-So a command like the following will build images that you can run via qemu or on a real target.
+So a command like the following will build images.

 ```
 cd project